 For problems using MetaTrader 4, customer support is available.
 The Help section is a good place to start if you want the basics explained, including keyboard shortcuts.
 For specific questions or if you want to speak to a manager, head to the Contact Us page.

 Online PDFs and training courses that users have put together are also helpful.
 In fact, the MetaTrader 4 online community is extensive.
-You’ll find help on everything from trailing stops and negative balance protection to tips on how to make money on your account during weekend trading hours.
+You will find help on everything from trailing stops and negative balance protection to tips on how to make money on your account during weekend trading hours.
 The online community is also a good place to go for advice on the plugins you must have.